BPayne-216/javascript-challenge/README.md

 Build status: the initial project was given the data (array), html, starter javascript code.
 The main objective was to create filters based on the data that allowed for queries based on date/time and multiple filters.

 Technology/Framework (In order):
 VS Code Editor: HTML (css, bootstrap).
 Javascript.
+Within Javascript: d3, filters, forEach, buttons were used.

 Features/Files:
 UFO-level-1 Folder: this contains level 1 Automatic Table and Date Search.
 The HTML file (when run on browser) allows the date/time input to filter/query the entire UFO data.